delCampoLab/academic-kickstart/content/authors/aubert/_index.md

 bio: I am currently a 4th year student at EBI (Ecole de Biologie Industrielle), in France.
 I had the chance to join the del Campo Laboratory at the Institut de Biologia Evolutiva (CSIC-UPF)for an internship as a research assistant.

 interests:
--Coral Reef Ecology
+- Coral Reef Ecology
--Climate change
+- Climate change
--Ocean Preservation
+- Ocean Preservation
--Scuba diving
+- Scuba diving

 education: